explosion/spaCy/website/docs/api/vocab.md

 ## Vocab.\_\_getitem\_\_ {#getitem tag="method"}

-Retrieve a lexeme, given an int ID or a unicode string.
-If a previously unseen unicode string is given, a new lexeme is created and stored.
+Retrieve a lexeme, given an int ID or a string.
+If a previously unseen string is given, a new lexeme is created and stored.

 > #### Example
 >